Bushfires and grass fires are a serious threat to farmers. A fire can wipe out years of hard work in a moment.

 Recommended equipment includes:

-- A firefighting trailer with its own pump, motor, hoses and water tank such as a farm fire unit.
+- A mobile firefighting water supply with its own pump, hoses and water tank such as a farm fire unit.

 - A UHF CB radio.